Casa Pia child sexual abuse scandal: First revelations

 The Portuguese Judiciary Police (Polícia Judiciária) first accused the caretaker of a Casa Pia state-run children's home in 1981 of raping dozens of children over a period of 30 years, even though some reports of abuse pre-date the 1974 Carnation Revolution.
 Police accused the perpetrators of supplying children to men from Portugal and other countries, including to some prominent public figures in Portugal.
 However, these early allegations did not result in any legal action.

 Second revelations

 The scandal of alleged sexual abuse at the state-run Casa Pia orphanages resurfaced when several former orphanage children came forward with accusations of abuse.
 The accusations linked some politicians, diplomats, and media celebrities—all of whom were alleged to have conspired in a paedophilia ring that had operated for decades.
 The scandal broke in September 2002 when the mother of one alleged victim, known as Joel, complained of abuse by staff at a Casa Pia house.

+In 2002, Felícia Cabrita was the first journalist to reveal the cases of pedophilia at Casa Pia in a report published in the weekly Expresso, after being alerted to the existence of these cases by a former Casa Pia student, Pedro Namora.
+She then confirmed the story told by Pedro Namora, a lawyer, with Joel's mother, at which point she had access to a tape in which Carlos Silvino (a.k.a.
+Bibi, an employee of Casa Pia and a former pupil in the institution) appears to be having "pedophile content" conversations with the young man in question, as well as to documentation provided by the master watchmaker at Casa Pia, Américo Henriques, a teacher who had been denouncing the existence of sexual abuse to the leaders of the institution and to the police since 1975.

 Former Casa Pia children came forward to publicly accuse several employees of sexual abuse.
 The weekly magazine Visão reported that a Portuguese diplomat, Jorge Ritto, was removed from his post as consul in Stuttgart (1969–1971) after German authorities complained to Lisbon about his involvement with an under-age boy in a public park.